Twins vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Byron Buxton and Seth Brown will look to continue their recent offensive production when the Minnesota Twins and Oakland Athletics meet at Oakland-Alameda County Coliseum on Saturday, at 7:07 PM ET.
+Carlos Correa and the Minnesota Twins play Brent Rooker and the Oakland Athletics at Oakland-Alameda County Coliseum on Sunday.
+First pitch is at 4:07 PM ET.

-The Twins are -210 moneyline favorites for this matchup against the Athletics (+170).
-An 8.5-run total has been listed for the game.
+The Twins are favored in this one, at -210, while the underdog Athletics have +170 odds to win.
+The total is 8 runs for the matchup.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.